grz0zrg/fsynth/documentation/mk/docs/settings.md

 - If monophonic is enabled, only the alpha value is used by the synthesis engine, the full RGB output can then be used for visuals

-Wavetable
+AudioWorklet

-- Enable/disable the synthesis engine wavetable feature (uglier audio output but may be the ess CPU intensive mode)
+- Enable/disable WebAudio AudioWorklet, a fast in-browser additive synthesis engine (enabled by default if supported, this may require a recent browsers)

 OSC IN